Best GCSE Revision Apps for 2026: Honest Reviews & Comparison

 Updated on 18 March 2026

-We’ve reviewed the 10 most popular GCSE revision apps for 2026, looking at what each one does well, where it falls short, and who it’s best suited for.
-UpGrades is our product, so we’ve listed it first — but we’ve tried to be honest about every app on this list, including our own.
+We’ve reviewed the 10 most popular GCSE revision apps for 2026.
+UpGrades is ours, so we’ve put it first — but we’ve tried to be straight about every app here, including where our own falls short.

 1. UpGrades

-UpGrades is an adaptive AI revision platform covering all GCSE and A-Level subjects.
-It uses active recall and spaced repetition to build a personalised revision plan based on your actual knowledge gaps, adjusting in real time as you answer questions.
+Upfront disclosure: this is our platform.
+UpGrades is an adaptive AI revision tool covering all GCSE and A-Level subjects.
+It builds a personalised revision plan from your actual knowledge gaps — not guesses — and adjusts in real time as you answer questions.

 Subjects: All GCSE and A-Level subjects.